 Short-term Care: ER Visits

-This metric measures the number of emergency room visits per 1,000 days of short-term patient care.
+This is the number of times residents are sent to the emergency room per thousand days of short-term patient care.

 Short-term Care: Facilitates Functional Improvement